Turbofan3360/ESP32_micropython_neom8_gps/README.md

 ### The Code: ###

 This code reads data off of a UART pin on the ESP32.
 The Neo-M8 modules outputs NMEA sentences, which this code then converts into the useful data needed.
 Note that all outputs are as strings with their correct units.

-Currently, it just uses the standard module data update rate - 1Hz.
-In future, I hope to add the ability to change this!
+As standard, the module updates its navigation fixes at a rate of 1Hz.
+This can be changed by calling the setrate() method, which takes two arguments: the first is the navigation solution update rate, while the second is the number of measurements per navigation solution.

 The getdata() method is an aggregator - it calls the other methods (ensuring that they only process the NMEA sentences from one data frame).
 This returns all the data you can get from the module - including a combined, 3D position error to a 2σ confidence level.
 Other errors (returned from the position and altitude methods) are only to a 1σ confidence level.

 If there are any issues with the data (i.e. the code can't process it), integer zeros will be returned for those values.

+The code automatically disables the VTG NMEA sentence type, as it contains data that is duplicated in other NMEA sentences - and so is redundant.

 ### Example Usage: ###